Danchi299/DTM-Text-Public/Zymme Stream List.md

 # Things to Stream (Games then Shows):

+	[Current]
-	Ori and the Will of the Wisp
+	Ori and the Will of the Wisps

+ 	[On Hold]
+	Hyperdimension Neptunia Re;Birth1

+	[Probably Start]

+	[Maybe Start]
-	Dust: an Elysian Tail
+	Dust: An Elysian Tail
+	Doom Eternal
+	Subnautica: Below Zero

  	Avatar the Last Airbender

+	[Unlikely Start]

 # Cancelled:

 	Bee Magic [no more sokobans pls]